Maths and Physics tuition at your own pace.

 We can also take some time to discuss exam techniques – making questions more understandable and examinations less stressful.

-Sessions are normally one or one and a half hours long but can be extended at the wishes of the student - but anything over two hours in one go and we are both wilting!
+Sessions are one or one and a half hours long but can be extended at the wishes of the student - but anything over two hours and we are both wilting!

 Hopefully, my students will gain confidence in their own abilities as the lessons progress.